dragneel30/Virusmon-map-editor/README.md

 "Virusmon" is an undecided name.

-I'm using JUCE library for this.

 JUCE is an open-source cross-platform C++ application framework, used for the development of desktop and mobile applications.
 JUCE is used in particular for its GUI and plug-ins libraries.

-I'm currently developing this map editor at the same time learning JUCE so this will be a slow development.

 <b>Legend:</b>

 ![alt text](http://i.imgur.com/3vZfR47.png) list

 ![alt text](http://i.imgur.com/DB79uf1.png) sub-list

 <b>Initial progress: 04/(forgot the exact day)/17</b>